Data Protection Reading Time: 16 minutes

 How to Improve Security Using Centralized Multi-Factor Authentication (MFA)?

 Data breaches are happening more frequently than ever before, making organizations’ security defenses weaker and requiring continuous updates in their strategic planning and security measures to keep the constantly advancing threats at bay.
-In just 2023, there were an estimated 2,814 incidents of data breaches, according to IT Governance.
-A study by the Harvard Business Review shows these incidents of data breaches had increased by 20% from 2022 to 2023.
+In just 2023, there were an estimated 2,814incidents of data breaches, according to IT Governance.
+A study by the Harvard Business Review shows that these incidents of data breaches increased by 20% from 2022 to 2023.

-Several vulnerabilities in that contemporary authentication infrastructure resulted in a large number of cases of exploits.
-The several instances pointed out were the Cloud Misconfiguration like improperly secured S3 buckets exposing sensitive data, evolved ransomware attacks like Ryuk ransomware attacks targeting healthcare institutions, and increased exploitation of vendor systems such as SolarWinds supply chain attacks compromising widely used software.
+Several vulnerabilities in the contemporary authentication infrastructure have resulted in a large number of cases of exploits.
+The several instances pointed out were the Cloud Misconfiguration, like improperly secured S3 buckets exposing sensitive data, evolved ransomware attacks like Ryuk ransomware attacks targeting healthcare institutions, and increased exploitation of vendor systems such as SolarWinds supply chain attacks compromising widely used software.

 Why is Traditional Single-Factor Authentication Falling Short?

 As we know, the traditional authentication system uses single-factor username and password matching.
-This was reliable for a very long time but with the rapid advancement of technologies, there has been an unprecedented need for organizations to do more to protect their data.
-In recent decades, we have seen a significant breakthrough in computational power and technologies including Artificial Intelligence (AI) and High-Performance Computational Units such as GPUs, DPUs, and more.
+This was reliable for a very long time, but with the rapid advancement of technologies, there has been an unprecedented need for organizations to do more to protect their data.
+In recent decades, we have seen significant breakthroughs in computational power and technologies, including artificial intelligence (AI) and high-performance computational units such as GPUs, DPUs, and more.

 • In June 2024, cloud vendor Snowflake reported a cyber threat targeting customers who relied on single-factor authentication.
 While the exact details are still emerging, it is clear that organizations need stronger authentication measures to prevent compromise.